How to become a Data Scientist

 Following are the coursework concentrations to consider while pursuing academics in data science:

 Concentrations in bachelor’s degree:

-Basic Statistical Modelling: this concentration is an introduction to statistical modelling and systems modeling.
+Basic Statistical Modelling: This concentration is an introduction to statistical modeling and systems modeling.
 In statistical modeling, students learn about data analysis within big data sets by using linear regression to develop appropriate data models.
 Systems modeling teaches students covering, implementing and analyzing statistical models

-Software design: students learn about the components of software and design.
-Software components teach students the foundational instruction in the design principles of computer software.
+Software design: Students learn about the components of software and design.
+Software components teach students foundational instruction in the design principles of computer software.
 In software design class, students explore technical knowledge in software design including language processing linked data structures and component interface design.

 Research design and Questionnaire formulation: the main topics covered are data analysis applications and data analysis design.
 Data analysis application classes cover the decision making concepts and related role of big data.
 Students learn about gathering data, interpreting results and presenting relevant findings.
 In data analysis design classes, students learn about quantitative research methods and associated statistical techniques that are used in data analysis.